LLM Layer¶

 - malformed or unparseable write-like payloads

 The write-review prompt includes the tool, target path, working directory, inside-project status, deterministic decision and reason, the write/edit content with secret redaction, and recent transcript context.
-The LLM is instructed to allow only narrow edits that match recent user intent and do not add or expose literal credentials, exfiltrate data, weaken auth, add persistence, alter hooks, or bypass safety controls.
+It uses the shared review scope above and asks only about visible security or safety risk in the write operation.

 context_chars¶